Florida man tried to bring gun, extra ammo into Disney, deputies say

 An arrest affidavit said Disney’s security system alerted staff when Lopez walked through it.
 He was taken to a bag checkpoint where he told security he had a folding knife in his bag.

-After security told him they would still need to search his bag, he allegedly told them, “Oh there’s something else in here besides a knife that I want to put back in my car,” and tried to walk away.
+After security told him they would still need to search his bag, he told them, “Oh there’s something else in here besides a knife that I want to put back in my car,” and tried to walk away, officials said.

 The document states a Disney cast member stopped him and took him to an Orange County deputy.
 The guns and ammo were found in Lopez’s backpack.